-- Custodians are trusted entities that participate in an escrowed decryption procedure, using an escrow share.
-Custodians may (or may not) positively respond to access requests from escrow authorities on a case-by-case basis, depending on legal or technical motives.
-Optionally, custodians may record in a public accountability log any escrow decryption request received from escrow authorities. - Escrow Authority (EA), which is an entity that wants to access to information that is encrypted and that interacts with a set of custodians to perform an escrowed decryption of such information.
+- Users, which are entities that want public and private keys to engage in encrypted communications with others. - Certification authority (CA), which is in charge of providing certified public keys to users, and ensuring that the escrowed decryption capabilities are guaranteed.
+These capabilities are embodied by a set of escrow shares, which are cryptographic material intended for the custodians that enables them to assist in escrow decryption. - Custodians are trusted entities that participate in an escrowed decryption procedure, using an escrow share.
+Custodians may or may not positively respond to access requests from escrow authorities on a case-by-case basis, depending on legal or technical motives.
+Optionally, custodians may record in a public accountability log any escrow decryption request received from escrow authorities. - EA, which is an entity that wants access to information that is encrypted and that interacts with a set of custodians to perform an escrowed decryption of such information.
 We assume that the EA has a pair of public and private keys.
-For simplicity, we will assume only one escrow authority in the system.
-Examples of escrow authorities are governments or Law Enforcement Agencies (LEAs) in criminal investigation scenarios, or internal auditors in a corporate environment.
+For simplicity, we will assume only one EA in the system.
+Examples of escrow authorities are governments or LEAs in criminal investigation scenarios or internal auditors in a corporate environment.

-Figure 1 depicts a high-level view of the actors that participate in an escrowed decryption system, as well as their interactions.
+Fig. 1 depicts a high-level view of the actors that participate in an escrowed decryption system, as well as their interactions.